-This plant can be found in the central and southwestern United States and northern Mexico and it even grows in urban vacant lots.
-Some people know it by the name of coyote melon and based on its form, you can notice that it is a relative of squash and pumpkins.
-The Native Americans used the plant as rattles, but also as soap to for washing clothes.
-In order to make soap, they used the tender growing tips or the leaves of the plant.
-Adding water and agitating between the hands will result in a green frothy lather that has satisfactory cleansing proprieties.
+This plant can be found in the central and southwestern United States and northern Mexico and it even grows in vacant urban lots.
+Some people knew it by the name of coyote melon and based on its form; you can notice that it is a relative of squash and pumpkins.
+The Native Americans used the plant as rattles, but also as soap too for washing clothes.
+To make soap, they used the tender growing tips or the leaves of the plant.
+Adding water and agitating between the hands will result in a frothy green lather that has satisfactory cleansing proprieties.

 If you decide to use buffalo gourd to make soap, you have to handle the leaves with care as they are covered with tiny rigid spines.
-These tiny hairs are known to cause irritation to the skin for some people and many survivalists will use this soap plant as a last resort.
+These small hairs are known to irritate the skin for some people and many survivalists will use this soap plant as a last resort.

 Soap plants – Bouncing Bet (Saponaria officinalis)

 Many people know this plant as soapweed or crow soap.
 It is widely available since many gardeners will plant it for its pink flowers.
 This is an introduced plant and it is mostly used by European countries as soap substitute.
 Although the leaves and the roots can be used, it is much easier to use the leaves since it will also help maintain the plant alive.
 There are various ways you can use the leaves to make soap.
 You can agitate the fresh leaves between your hands with water or you can boil them to produce a lather liquid that has the ability to dissolve fats or grease.
 Take a handful of fresh leaves, bruise and chop them for 30 minutes in 1 pint of water.
 Strain the liquid and use it as you would use liquid soap.